 BT 250 Introduction to Old Testament: A survey of the entire Old Testament Scriptures.
 This course addresses the authorship, time of writing, themes, historical backgrounds, and key issues.
-Prerequisite: None.

 BT 260 Introduction to New Testament: A survey of the entire New Testament Scriptures.
 This course addresses the authorship, time of writing, themes, historical backgrounds, and key issues.
-Highlighted are the life and ministry of Christ, the establishment of the church, and teachings concerning the believer's faith and practices.
-Prerequisite: None.
+Highlighted are the life and ministry of Christ, the establishment of the church, and teachings concerning the believer's faith and practice.

 BT 310 Introduction to Pentateuch: A study of the purpose, background, and message of the five books of Moses.
 Emphasis is placed on the birth and development of the nation of Israel with special attention to the development of the covenant between God and His people.
-Prerequisite: Recommend BT 250.
+Prerequisite: BT 101

 OT 320 Introduction to Historical Books: The course focus is 12 Historical Books (Joshua-Esther) and its interpretation in the context of the Church in mission.
 This means attention to the content of the Historical Books, its historical-cultural context, questions of interpretive method, and questions of contemporary application.
-Prerequisite: Recommend BT 250.

 BT 330 Introduction to Prophetic Books: A study of the seventeen Old Testament books of prophets.
 This course gives attention to the historical background, purpose, and message of each book.
-Prerequisite: Recommend BT 250.
+Prerequisite: BT 101

 BT 340 Introduction to Gospels: A study of the first four books of the New Testament with special emphasis on the person and work of Jesus Christ.
-Prerequisite: Recommend BT 260.

 BT 350 Introduction to Pauline Epistles: This course is a general introduction to the letters of Paul and Pauline studies.
 Attention is given to the first-century contexts (Judaism; Greco-Roman society; early church) of the documents, to the methodological issues of interpretation and to the use of these texts in the church today.
-Prerequisite: Recommend BT 260.

 BT 360 Introduction to Common Epistles: An introduction of the epistles of James, Peter, John, and Jude, with emphasis on each book's background, structure, purpose, and theological themes.
 It addresses the significance and application of these books for contemporary church.
-Prerequisite: Recommend BT 260.

 BT 361 The Book of Romans: A careful examination of Paul's letter to the Roman church, in terms of authorship, date, purpose, and theological themes along with a detailed study of the text.
-Prerequisite: Recommend BT 260.

 BT 371 Introduction to Major Prophets: This survey course studies the Hebrew prophetic literature.
 It examines the historical, theological, literary, and canonical perspectives of selected texts as well as the prophetic traditions that inform and shape the Hebrew Prophets.
-Prerequisite: Recommend BT 250.

 BT 372 Introduction to Minor Prophets: This introduction course studies the Hebrew prophetic literature, namely, focusing on Latter Prophets (Hosea-Malachi).
 It examines the historical, theological, literary, and canonical perspectives of selected texts as well as the prophetic traditions that inform and shape the Hebrew Prophets.
-Prerequisite: Recommend BT 250.

 BT 380 Wisdom Literature: A study of the four Old Testament books (Job, Proverbs, Ecclesiastes, Song of Songs).
 Various types of wisdom literature emphasizing poetic devices and principles of interpretation.
-Prerequisite: Recommend BT 250.

 BT 381 Psalms: The course involves reading the whole of Psalm, section by section, and gaining a grasp of the contents and nature of each of the sections (Chs.
 1-41; 42-72; 73-89; 90-106; 107-150).
 It also studies about ten verses in Hebrew from each section and offers students practice in analyzing passages with a view to preaching on them and seeking to discern how they speak to the church today.
-Prerequisite: Recommend BT 250.

 BT 390 Prison Epistles: A study of the background, structure, purpose, authorship, and theological aspects of the books of Ephesians, Philippians, Colossians, and Philemon.
 Emphasis is given to the implication of these books on contemporary church.
-Prerequisite: Recommend BT 260.